CDAGaming/CraftPresence-Wow-Edition/README.md

 - `/cp shutdown` - Shutdown RPC (Can be turned on from `/cp reboot`)
 - `/cp view currentData` - Displays in Text Form, your Current RPC Data
 - `/cp view assets <large|small|all>` - Displays all Asset IconKeys available to you
-- `/cp view dimensions` - Displays all Dimension Names available for use
+- `/cp view dimensions` - Displays all Dimension Names available for use, if Showing Current Dimension is enabled
+- `/cp view biomes` - Displays all Biome Names available for use, if Showing Current Biome is enabled
+- `/cp view servers` - Displays all Server Addresses available for use, if Show Game State is enabled
+- `/cp view guis` - Displays all GUI Names available for use, if Per-GUI is Enabled
+- `/cp view items` - Displays all Item Names available for use, if Per-Item is Enabled
 - `/cp <help|?>` - Help Command to display the Above Commands and These Explanations

 ## Placeholders